Quantum-Accelerators/quacc/docs/src/install/covalent.md

 ## Introduction

 Quacc is made to directly interface with [Covalent](https://github.com/AgnostiqHQ/covalent), an open-source workflow management and dispatching solution.
-In general, we recommend using Covalent to run Quacc calculations, although it is not strictly required in most cases.

 We will describe only the most important setup instructions here.
 For full details, refer to the [Covalent documentation](https://covalent.readthedocs.io/en/latest/index.html).
 Please refer to their [Discussion Board](https://github.com/AgnostiqHQ/covalent/discussions) for any Covalent-specific questions.

+In general, we recommend using Covalent to run Quacc calculations, although it is not strictly required in most cases.
+If you plan to use Jobflow as your workflow manager instead of Covalent, you may skip this section.

 ## Plugin Installation